-More and more smart devices are becoming part of our lives, and we have ended up with both Alexa and Google devices in the house.
+More and more smart-devices are becoming part of our lives, and we have ended up with both Alexa and Google devices in the house.
 Google Home was a Christmas gift from the kids a year ago, and Alexa snuck into our home inside of a smart thermostat on the living room wall.
 I've tried in the past to get either one of them to lend a helping hand and read Scripture, but neither was willing to comply.
-Google tells us "I'm sorry, I can't help with that", and Alexa tries to fix us up by offering to give us the complete King James Audio Bible as part of their Audible app.
+Google tells me "I'm sorry, I can't help with that", and Alexa tries to fix me up by offering to give me the complete King James Audio Bible as part of their Audible app.
 No thanks, Alexa.
-I don't speak that language, and was looking for a specific range of verses, not the entire Bible.
+I don't speak that language and was looking for a specific range of verses, not the entire Bible.

-…tell YouVersion I want to hear Esther chapter 4.”
+…tell YouVersion Bible I want to hear Esther chapter 4.”

-…tell YouVersion I want to listen to First Corinthians chapter 13.”
+…tell YouVersion Bible I want to listen to First Corinthians chapter 13.”

 Alexa needs to be set up with the Bible skill in order to respond.
 Just say, "Alexa, Enable the Bible skill".
 Now, with the new skill enabled, you can say commands like: